 The University of Saint Joseph is fully accredited by the New England Commission of Higher Education (NECHE) and the School of Pharmacy and Physician Assistant Studies was included in that accreditation in 2013.

 The School of Pharmacy and Physician Assistant Studies is fully accredited by the state of Connecticut.

 Message from the Dean

-I invite you to visit our new facilities at 229 Trumbull Street, Hartford, CT 06103 or contact us at 860.231.5858 with any questions you may have after exploring our website.
-Thank you for your interest in our program, and we look forward to welcoming you to our caring and supportive learning environment at the University of Saint Joseph School of Pharmacy and Physician Assistant Studies.
+I invite you to visit our facilities at 229 Trumbull Street, Hartford, CT 06103 or contact us at 860.231.5858 with all of your questions.
+When you visit, talk with our students and determine for yourself that our personalized learning environment makes this a place like no other.
+Thank you again for your interest in our program, and we look forward to talking with you more about your potential for success.

 Mission and Goals